Aweptimum/Strike/README.md

 # Bit more in depth

 ## Ghosting
 Erin Catto wrote up a nice article on the subject of [ghost collisions](https://box2d.org/posts/2020/06/ghost-collisions/).
 The problem outlined is this: if two colliders intersect, and a third collider hits both at their intersection, not-nice things can happen.
 Strike has this problem as well.
-Box2D solves it with chain shapes, which store edges together and modify the collision logic to bad resolution.
+Box2D solves it with chain shapes, which store edges together and modify the collision logic to avoid bad resolution.
 Strike doesn't directly solve this.
 However, in the case of two edges intersecting at a common endpoint and a shape hitting that intersection, it seems to be circumvented by adding both edge colliders to a common collider.
 A minimum example is below:
 ```lua
 local edges = {
 	S.trikers.Edge(400,600, 600,600),